• Skip to primary navigation

 Tips for making self-rising flour

 When you whip up a batch of self-rising flour at home, it’s not just about the ease and satisfaction—it’s also about freshness.
-However, it doesn’t have the shelf life of its storebought counterpart due to the absence of preservatives.
+However, it doesn’t have the shelf life of its store-bought counterpart due to the absence of preservatives.

 If stored properly, your homemade blend will typically stay fresh for about four to six months.
 Still, you'll need to follow a few steps to maximize its stability and quality.

-• Keep it cool: you can use a glass mason jar as long as it stays away from excessive heat.
-Avoid storing it above or near your oven or stove where it's likely to get hot.
+• Keep it cool: You can use a glass mason jar as long as it stays away from excessive heat.
+Avoid storing it above or near your oven or stove, where it's likely to get hot.

-• Keep it dark: avoid direct sunlight exposure or store it in a dark container.
+• Keep it dark: Avoid direct sunlight exposure or store it in a dark container.
 Exposing the container to sunlight will reduce its shelf life and effectiveness.

-• Flour: use the freshest flour you have available.
+• Flour: Use the freshest flour you have available.
 Whisking or sifting it prior to mixing everything together will ensure there are no clumps and each portion contains the proper ratio of ingredients.

-• Baking powder: your self-rising flour will only last as long as the expiration date on your baking powder.
+• Baking powder: Your self-rising flour will only last as long as the expiration date on your baking powder.
 If the baking powder expires sooner than four months, your batch will also expire.
 Use a new jar of baking powder for best results.

 Self-Rising Flour Recipes